 "Morning Emmett.
 Er...would you like to come in for some tea?
 It's freshly brewed."

 "That'd be nice.
-Thanks," he replied graciously.
+Thanks," he said graciously.
 She was shocked again by his size as he loped through the door and took a seat in the kitchen.
 She smiled slightly as she brushed past him, feeling at ease in his presence, grabbing the tea and two mugs from the rack on the counter.

 "So, did you stop by for any particular reason Mr… ?
 I'm sorry, but I don't know your last name."